What should be considered as part of your house sitting expectations?

 And… what do house sitters do?
 Well, by mutual agreement the sitters get to live rent-free in exchange for house sitting responsibilities, such as taking care of the pets, performing general maintenance duties and making sure that everything runs smoothly just as if the owner was at home.

-Its a trust based exchange that should result in a win-win-win situation.
+Its a trust based “fair” exchange that should result in a win-win-win situation.
 Happy home owners, satisfied house sitters, and a fur family that benefit from maintaining their normal routines, looked after by people who love pets!

-What does a homeowner expect?
+What does a homeowner expect from a house sitter?

 Homeowners usually have very clear expectations of house sitters: